Feature: #102215 - ViewHelper and data structure to render srcset attribute

 The new ViewHelper f: simplifies previous manual implementations

-f: for each image size manually.
-This now offers
+f: for each image size.
+This now makes it easier

-to easily supply images at different dimensions, based on one image.
+to provide images in different dimensions based on a single image.